BRIKI-Khadidja-a/BRIKI-Khadidja-a/README.md

 ## Hi there 👋
-# 👋 Hi, I'm Khadidja Briki
+# 👋 Hi, I'm Khadidja BRIKI

 💻 I'm a passionate **Developer** and **Cyber Security Student**.
 🔐 Interested in securing systems, analyzing threats, and building safe applications.